Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 An oscilloscope is used to view the waveforms themselves, very similarly to the manual plotting that was done in the [Generating Waves](#generating-waves) section.
 I used a pre-made WebAudio oscilloscope called [Wavy Jones](https://github.com/stuartmemo/wavy-jones) in the demo below to visualize the generated waveforms.
 It works by using the WebAudio [`AnalyserNode`](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode), a node that performs Fast Fourier Transforms on incoming audio signals to facilitate visualizations just like this.

-Here's an example of the output of the oscilloscope, showing how the waves morph between sine and square waves as the mix between the two dimensions is moduled up and down:
+Here's an example of the output of the oscilloscope, showing how the waves morph between sine and square waves as the mix between the two dimensions is modulated up and down:

 ![An oscilloscope animation showing the transformation of waveforms between sine and square waves as the wavetable mix is modulated](./images/wavetable/oscilloscope.gif)